U.S. Justice Department, with Tether’s support, recovers 61 million USDT in scam proceeds

 Summary

-• Tether said it supported the US Department of Justice in recovering 61 million USDT in criminal proceeds tied to a “pig butchering” romance scam.
+• Tether said it supported the U.S. Department of Justice in recovering 61 million USDT in criminal proceeds from a “pig butchering” romance scam.

-• Tether said the move shows its commitment to working with law enforcement agencies worldwide to prevent virtual asset (cryptocurrency)-related crimes and to lead the digital asset industry through compliance management.
+• Tether emphasized that the action underscores its commitment to working with law enforcement agencies worldwide to prevent virtual asset (cryptocurrency)-related crime and to lead the digital asset industry.

-“Pig butchering” scams are fraud schemes in which perpetrators build trust with victims over an extended period before presenting fake investment opportunities and stealing funds, and losses have been surging globally in recent years.
+A “pig butchering” scam is a fraud scheme in which perpetrators build trust with victims over an extended period and then induce them with fake investment opportunities to steal funds.
+Losses have been surging worldwide in recent years.

 JH Kim